 The two cycle routes of varying distance and difficulty criss cross the forest.
 The bike park is an exciting place for experienced cyclists to develop their skills.
 There is something for cyclists of all ages.

-Out of this world playThe play areas can be found near to the car park and provide a challenge for all ages with a tube slide, climbing wall, obstacle course, swings, zip-line and much more.
+Out of this world playThe play areas can be found near to the car park and provide a challenge for all ages with a tube slide, obstacle course, swings, zip-line and much more.

 Rendlesham is home to two bird species, the Nightjar and Woodlark.